cta-observatory/ctapipe_io_magic/README.md

 -   v0.5.2: introduce capability of reading data taken with the Hardware Stereo Trigger (HaST) between MAGIC and LST-1.
 Also, fixed bug when getting the time difference between events for mono data
 -   v0.5.3: support for python 3.11
 -   v0.5.4: change license to BSD-3, add badges in README, do not use default channel in environment
+-   v0.5.5: read LIDAR information, add checks for missing trees in the input files, take prescaler and trigger information from previous subruns if they are missing, add release-drafter and PyPI deploy workflows